hillaryosei/hillaryosei/README.md

 # Hi There! 👋🏾

-☺️ I'm Hillary, an aspiring web developer.
+☺️ I'm Hillary, a web developer.

 🎊 Outside of tech/coding, I love listening to music and watching all things Marvel.